 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

 Please note that when you express your areas of interest for an internship, do not limit yourself to the areas mentioned below.
-Based on your expressed interest, unforeseen opportunities might open up and a good match between you and an organization might be found.
+You are not guaranteed an internship in your major.
+Be prepared to be flexible, unforeseen opportunities might open up and a good match between you and an organization might be found.

-One of the main goals of the internship is to foster growth and development in a field of interest while also immersing you to London and British society.
+One of the main goals of the internship is to foster growth and development in a field of interest while also immersing you in British society.
 Check out this guide

 on planning and engaging in a successful internship.